moveit/moveit_tutorials/index.rst

 Attribution
 -----------
-Major contributors to the MoveIt! tutorials are listed in chronological order: Sachin Chitta, Dave Hershberger, Acorn Pooley, Dave Coleman, Michael Gorner, Francisco Suarez, Mike Lautman.
+Major contributors to the MoveIt tutorials are listed in chronological order: Sachin Chitta, Dave Hershberger, Acorn Pooley, Dave Coleman, Michael Gorner, Francisco Suarez, Mike Lautman.
 Help us improve these docs and we'll be happy to include you here also!

-The tutorials had a major update in 2018 during a code sprint sponsored by Franka Emika in collaboration with PickNik (`Check out the blog post! <http://moveit.ros.org/moveit!/ros/2018/02/26/tutorials-documentation-codesprint.html>`_)
+The tutorials had a major update in 2018 during a code sprint sponsored by Franka Emika in collaboration with PickNik (`Check out the blog post! <http://moveit.ros.org/MoveIt/ros/2018/02/26/tutorials-documentation-codesprint.html>`_)

 .. image:: ./_static/franka_logo.png
    :width: 300px